Wenatchee Mural Painter Was Resilient – 05/16/2024

 Strong described the project as follows:

 The mural design was the winner in a competition conducted by the Section of Fine Arts, Public Buildings Administration, Federal Works Agency, Washington, D.C.
 It was anonymously judged among 46 entries by a jury at the Seattle Art Museum and again by a jury in Washington, D.C.
-The title of the mural is “The Saga of Wenatchee.”
-It has been painted in oil, on canvas, and will be cemented in place on the south wall of the post office lobby
+The title of the mural is âThe Saga of Wenatchee.â It has been painted in oil, on canvas, and will be cemented in place on the south wall of the post office lobbyâŠ.
+The main panels are approximately 18 feet wide and seven feet high.
+The subject matter of these panels is Wenatchee, past and present, with a central theme of postal service.
+The four small panels depict local industries.5

 The post office, which is now the home of the Wenatchee Valley Museum and Cultural Center, had a wall for the mural that was a bit complicated.
 Strong had the challenge of working around a doorway and two bulletin boards to create an integral design.
 With a theme of postal service past and present in Eastern Washington, it shows orchard workers, farm animals, a forest, a homestead, a stagecoach carrying mail and a farm couple looking in their mailbox.
 A sculptured rock pattern draws the whole design together.
 The mural is an example of the Regionalist art movement, capturing the ambience of various areas of the U.S.; its slightly elongated figures show the influence of Regionalism leader Thomas Hart Benton.6

 Being confined to a wheelchair, Strong had never before undertaken such a large project.
-With her engineer father’s help, she cut and fitted the six-panel canvas to the wall of her home studio in Tacoma.
+With her engineer fatherâs help, she cut and fitted the six-panel canvas to the wall of her home studio in Tacoma.
 Her father built her a platform with a pulley and chain from which to work.
-When finished, the colorful mural was displayed at the Seattle Art Museum before being installed in Wenatchee – where it was received with delight.
-Strong received $2,600 for the work.
-“The Saga of Wenatchee” has been accessioned to the National Collection of Fine Arts at the Smithsonian Institution, and is listed on the National Register of Historic Sites.
+When finished, the colorful mural was displayed at the Seattle Art Museum before being installed in Wenatchee â where it was received with delight.
+Strong received $2,600 for the work. âThe Saga of Wenatcheeâ has been accessioned to the National Collection of Fine Arts at the Smithsonian Institution, and is listed on the National Register of Historic Sites.
 It is on permanent loan to the Wenatchee Valley Museum.

-In her documentary, Jean Walkenshaw said that during World War II, her sister was commissioned to paint murals “to cheer the troops.
-One was of Paul Bunyan and his blue ox, (in the Troops in Transit lounge) in the Tacoma Union railroad station, and the other in the (Alaskan military base) Dutch Harbor officers’ club.
+In her documentary, Jean Walkenshaw said that during World War II, her sister was commissioned to paint murals âto cheer the troops.
+One was of Paul Bunyan and his blue ox, (in the Troops in Transit lounge) in the Tacoma Union railroad station, and the other in the (Alaskan military base) Dutch Harbor officersâ club.
 When the Tacoma station was renovated, the Paul Bunyan mural was moved to a safe haven at the student union building at the University of Puget Sound.
-But I don’t know what happened to the mural that was at Dutch Harbor.”
+But I donât know what happened to the mural that was at Dutch Harbor.â

 Spent time in Oregon, New York, Europe and California

 Peggy Strong not only drove a car that her father had adapted for hand control, but often pulled a large house trailer behind it.
 She moved to Oregon with a helper and often camped in the trailer.
 Her sister said she also drove her car to New York, painting portraits along the way.
-In New York she became a member of Portraits Incorporated – and her paintings continued to win awards and be displayed at museum shows across the country.
-Her “April Transplant” won a competition sponsored by the Junior League and was featured on the front cover of their national magazine.
+In New York she became a member of Portraits Incorporated â and her paintings continued to win awards and be displayed at museum shows across the country.
+Her âApril Transplantâ won a competition sponsored by the Junior League and was featured on the front cover of their national magazine.

-“Peggy was determined to walk again,” Walkenshaw said.
-“She was fitted with braces, saying they would straighten her legs, and would pull herself up against the car door.
+âPeggy was determined to walk again,â Walkenshaw said. âShe was fitted with braces, saying they would straighten her legs, and would pull herself up against the car door.
 My father was there to encourage her, but she toppled easily.
-She went East to the best surgeons and even tried England and a faith healer there who, at a large public meeting, became livid with her because she could not get up and walk when he commanded her to do so.”
+She went East to the best surgeons and even tried England and a faith healer there who, at a large public meeting, became livid with her because she could not get up and walk when he commanded her to do so.â

-Walkenshaw speculated that it was her trip to Europe that brought forth a darker, sometimes surrealistic style in Peggy’s later paintings.
+Walkenshaw speculated that it was her trip to Europe that brought forth a darker, sometimes surrealistic style in Peggyâs later paintings.
 She said her sister gave up hope of walking or getting married, and had moments of depression interspersed with intense religious seeking.

 In the late 1940s Strong moved to San Francisco and rented an apartment on Telegraph Hill.
-Her paintings sold well and the press loved her.
-“She was doing fine living alone with a helper coming in during the day,” Walkenshaw said.
-“But it was here that she had another very troubling experience.
+Her paintings sold well and the press loved her. âShe was doing fine living alone with a helper coming in during the day,â Walkenshaw said. âBut it was here that she had another very troubling experience.
 The young woman helping Peggy lost her mind, and threatened Peggy with a butcher knife.
-Fortunately, a friend of Peggy’s dropped by and rescued her.
-The young woman escaped and was later found nearby, dancing naked in the street.”
+Fortunately, a friend of Peggyâs dropped by and rescued her.
+The young woman escaped and was later found nearby, dancing naked in the street.â

 In California Peggy Strong met the well-known Black theologian Howard Thurman.
-Named by Life Magazine as one of the 12 great preachers of the 20th century, Thurman was an important mentor to Dr. Martin Luther King, Jr. “Peggy was probing deeply into life issues and took copious notes on the varied philosophical, spiritual and psychological books she read,” Walkenshaw said.
-“Thurman visited her once a week and they had challenging discussions on these topics.”
+Named by Life Magazine as one of the 12 great preachers of the 20th century, Thurman was an important mentor to Dr. Martin Luther King, Jr. âPeggy was probing deeply into life issues and took copious notes on the varied philosophical, spiritual and psychological books she read,â Walkenshaw said. âThurman visited her once a week and they had challenging discussions on these topics.â

-.
-She gave him painting lessons, and he gave her a solo exhibition at his church.”7 In his autobiography, Thurman called Strong “a superbly gifted artist and portrait painter” and “one of the most resourceful people I have ever known.”8
+Thurman was founder of the Fellowship Church, which Strong attended. âHis emphasis on those who were suffering or marginalized in society spoke to Peggy and she became close friends with himâŠ.
+She gave him painting lessons, and he gave her a solo exhibition at his church.â7 In his autobiography, Thurman called Strong âa superbly gifted artist and portrait painterâ and âone of the most resourceful people I have ever known.â8

-Peggy Strong died of liver disease in June 1956, at her brother’s home in Eugene, Oregon.
+Peggy Strong died of liver disease in June 1956, at her brotherâs home in Eugene, Oregon.
 She was just 44 years old.

 Critical acclaim

 Sixty years after her death, Strong was revived in the public eye in a retrospective exhibit at the Cascadia Art Museum in Everett from September 2016 through January 2017.
-The exhibit, called “A Spirit Unbound,” included many of her portraits as well as “powerful works that display a sensitivity to social issues,” according to curator David Martin.
-He added, “The paintings completed in her final years before succumbing to kidney disease frequently conveyed a feeling of despair and hopelessness.”9
+The exhibit, called âA Spirit Unbound,â included many of her portraits as well as âpowerful works that display a sensitivity to social issues,â according to curator David Martin.
+He added, âThe paintings completed in her final years before succumbing to kidney disease frequently conveyed a feeling of despair and hopelessness.â9

-Seattle Times art critic Michael Upchurch panned some of Strong’s portraits as sentimental but praised several of the more complex works.
+Seattle Times art critic Michael Upchurch panned some of Strongâs portraits as sentimental but praised several of the more complex works.

 When she looks inward, communicating in a symbolist shorthand, her work comes alive.
 Its lines grow sharper; its colors take strange and challenging turns.
-In “Hate,” a dozen blood-red figures crouch in a ritual circle, as if about to pounce on an unseen target.
-It’s a hellish, ferocious vision.
-“Rain” initially seems its opposite, but the way its gray silhouetted figures are dissolving under streaky raindrop translucence suggests a similar collective fate or doom.10
+In âHate,â a dozen blood-red figures crouch in a ritual circle, as if about to pounce on an unseen target.
+Itâs a hellish, ferocious vision. âRainâ initially seems its opposite, but the way its gray silhouetted figures are dissolving under streaky raindrop translucence suggests a similar collective fate or doom.10

-Art blogger Nana Carrillo summed up Strong’s style in these words.
-“Her paintings show the influence of the German Expressionist painters of the 1920s.
-In her lifetime, she mastered two art styles – abstract expressionism and stylized realism which she used for portraiture.”11
+Art blogger Nana Carrillo summed up Strongâs style in these words. âHer paintings show the influence of the German Expressionist painters of the 1920s.
+In her lifetime, she mastered two art styles â abstract expressionism and stylized realism which she used for portraiture.â11

-Peggy’s sister Jean, who was a longtime television producer based in Seattle (producing content for the History Channel, KING-TV and KCTS), created a 20-minute video about her famous sibling that ran throughout the Cascadia exhibition.
+Peggyâs sister Jean, who was a longtime television producer based in Seattle (producing content for the History Channel, KING-TV and KCTS), created a 20-minute video about her famous sibling that ran throughout the Cascadia exhibition.
 It can be viewed here.

-The staff, board and members of the Wenatchee Valley Museum and Cultural Center are continually grateful that “The Saga of Wenatchee” keeps Peggy Strong’s memory alive in our facility.
+The staff, board and members of the Wenatchee Valley Museum and Cultural Center are continually grateful that âThe Saga of Wenatcheeâ keeps Peggy Strongâs memory alive in our facility.

 ENDNOTES

-1. “Peggy Strong, Remembered by Her Sister Jean Walkinshaw,” documentary, Seattle Colleges Cable Television, September 2016.
+- âPeggy Strong, Remembered by Her Sister Jean Walkinshaw,â documentary, Seattle Colleges Cable Television, September 2016.

-2. “The Artwork of Peggy Strong,” tacomahistorylive.com, May 7, 2017.
+- âThe Artwork of Peggy Strong,â tacomahistorylive.com, May 7, 2017.

-3. “Mural Unveiling Saturday,” The Wenatchee Daily World, Oct.
+- âMural Unveiling Saturday,â The Wenatchee Daily World, Oct.
 3, 1940.

-4. “The Saga of Wenatchee,” Barbara Corey, North Central Washington Museum brochure.
+- âThe Saga of Wenatchee,â Barbara Corey, North Central Washington Museum brochure.

-5. Daily World, op. cit.
+- Daily World, op. cit.

-6. Corey, op. cit.
+- Corey, op. cit.

-7. Nana Carrillo, “Peggy Strong, Tacoma Artist of the Early 20th Century,” blog post April 3, 2017.
+- Nana Carrillo, âPeggy Strong, Tacoma Artist of the Early 20th Century,â blog post April 3, 2017.

-8. Walkenshaw, op. cit.
+- Walkenshaw, op. cit.

-9. Gale Fiege, “Edmonds museum showcases artist whose life was cut short,” HeraldNet, Sept.
+- Gale Fiege, âEdmonds museum showcases artist whose life was cut short,â HeraldNet, Sept.
 9, 2016.

-10. Michael Upchurch, “Peggy Strong retrospective raises more questions than it answers about her career,” Seattle Times, Oct.
+- Michael Upchurch, âPeggy Strong retrospective raises more questions than it answers about her career,â Seattle Times, Oct.
 25, 2016.

-11. Carrillo, op. cit.
+- Carrillo, op. cit.

 This story was originally published in Confluence Magazine in the Spring edition of 2024.
 In an effort to preserve these stories, the Wenatchee Valley Museum and Cultural Center will be posting these stories on the museum’s official blog.